stakater/mto-docs/content/tutorials/argocd/enabling-multi-tenancy-argocd.md

   roles:
     - description: >-
-        Role that gives full access to all resources inside the tenant's namespace to the tenant owner group
+        Role that gives full access to all resources inside the tenant's namespace to the tenant owner groups
       groups:
         - saap-cluster-admins
         - stakater-team